grame-cncm/guidoar/readme.txt

 ----------------------------------------------------------------------

-Compiling the GuidoAr library
+      GuidoAr library

+      A library providing a simple memory representation and a consistent way to browse and transform Guido Music Notation scores.
+      It provides also a set of score level manipulation operations (like putting scores in sequence, in parallel, stretching etc.).

+      Copyright 2009-2016 (c) Grame

 ----------------------------------------------------------------------

 ======================================================================
-1) Compiling the GUIDOEngine
+1) Compiling the GuidoAR library
 ----------------------------------------------------------------------
 GuidoAR relies on CMake, a cross-platform, open-source build system ( see http://www.cmake.org/).